 ➡️ HIL/PHIL Benefit: Allows hardware testing of converter control algorithms.

-An IGBT-based three-phase inverter converts DC power into AC and ensures synchronization with the grid.
+An IGBT-based solar grid tie inverter converts DC power into AC and ensures synchronization with the grid.

 ➡️ HIL/PHIL Benefit: Validates grid-tied inverter performance under real-world conditions.